 discuss the work of the BIPM under the delegated authority of the CGPM;

-issue an Annual Report on the administrative and financial position of the BIPM to the governments of the Member States of the Metre Convention;
+issue an Annual Report on the administrative and financial position of the BIPM to the governments of the States Parties to the Metre Convention;

 discuss metrological work that Member States decide to do in common, and set up and coordinate activities between specialists in metrology;